Sebastián Lehuedé

 I have taught at King’s College London, University of Cambridge, the London School of Economics and Political Science (LSE) and the Pontifical Catholic University of Chile.

-I have designed two modules to date:
+I have designed two modules:

-- Technology and Global Social Justice at the Department of Politics and International Studies (POLIS), University of Cambridge (syllabus available here).
+• Technology and Global Social Justice at the Department of Politics and International Studies (POLIS), University of Cambridge (syllabus available here).

-- At King’s College London, I co-designed the module Media, Technology and the Environment with Dr Güneş Tavmen.
+• At King’s College London, I co-designed the module Media, Technology and the Environment with Dr Güneş Tavmen.